AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/tokens/understanding-my-tokens-in-a-program.md

 >[!CAUTION]
 >
->My Tokens will not resolve when sending an email from Sales Insight on either Microsoft Dynamics or Salesforce; only standard tokens will populate (Lead, Company, etc.).
+>My Tokens will not resolve when sending an email from Sales Insight on either [!DNL Microsoft Dynamics] or [!DNL Salesforce]; only standard tokens will populate (Lead, Company, etc.).
 Default values for tokens _will_ work, however.

 ## Nesting Tokens {#nesting-tokens}